 Area Youth Benefit Fund

 The Farmers' Electric's Area Youth Benefit Fund (AYBF), a 501(c)3 charity, was established by the Cooperative in 1993.
 With this local charity designed to help area families with health care costs for their children 18 years of age and under, the Cooperative reached out to every corner of its service area.
 With the establishment of the AYBF, the Cooperative became one of the very first businesses anywhere to have its own charity supported by the public.
 Funding for the AYBF came through auctions of celebrity memorabilia and donated items from area merchants and individuals.
-As of July 2018, over $751,000 has been distributed to 698 area families living in the Cooperative's nine-county service area to assist with health care.
+Through the end of 2023, over $965,000 has been distributed to 1,147 area families living in the Cooperative's nine-county service area to assist with health care.

 Early 1998 found Farmers' Electric stepping up to become one of the first cooperatives in the state to join with sister cooperatives across the nation in affiliating with Touchstone Energy.
 This national brand is a symbol of quality service to all customers.